FelixPetriconi/AllocatorBuilder/README.md

 Platform
 --------
-  No platform specific features used, but tested so far only with MS Visual Studio 2012
+  No platform specific features used, but tested so far only with MS Visual Studio 2012 and 2013

 Installation Win
 ----------------